-Olympiacos Soccer Club Washington, DC serving the DC, Maryland, and Virginia regions (based in Falls Church, Virginia), is an official soccer academy with the professional European soccer team Olympiacos FC.
+Olympiacos Soccer Club Washington, DC is an official soccer academy with the professional European soccer team Olympiacos FC.
 The club has academies across the world including three locations in the US (Washington DC, Chicago, and California) as well as locations in Greece, Cyprus, England, and Australia.
 Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia region.

 The Olympiacos DC organization is truly integrated into the Academy system, Olympiacos FC Academies, of Olympiacos FC.
 Our players wear the actual uniform, adhere to training curriculum and standards set by Olympiacos FC, are assessed with reports sent directly to the Olympiacos FC organization, are invited to play and train with the actual club.
-Unlike all other clubs claiming an “affiliation” or “partnership” with a professional club, Olympiacos DC is actually part of the professional youth system of Olympiacos FC Olympiacos Academy in DC.
+Unlike all other clubs claiming an “affiliation” or “partnership” with a professional club, Olympiacos DC is actually part of the professional youth system of Olympiacos FC's Olympiacos Academy in DC.

 We don’t just wear a patch or claim some sort of arrangement — WE ARE OLYMPIACOS!

 - Part of the organization of a top 25 world class rated professional club.

 - All players benefit from the Academy curriculum direct from Olympiacos FC.

 - A professional culture and environment throughout the club to match that of Olympiacos FC.

 - Our coaches train at the Athens, Greece facility every year alongside Olympiacos professional coaches.

 - Players are invited to train at the Athens, Greece facility.